marco262/my_wiki/data/onednd/subclass/light-domain.md

 ### 3rd Level: Radiance of The Dawn

-As a Magic action, you present your Holy Symbol and expend a use of your Channel Divinity to emit sunlight in a 30-foot-radius sphere centered on yourself.
+As a [[glossary:Magic]] action, you present your Holy Symbol and expend a use of your Channel Divinity to emit sunlight in a 30-foot-radius sphere centered on yourself.
 Any magical darkness -- such as that created by the _[[[spell:Darkness]]]_ spell -- in the sphere is dispelled.
 Additionally, each creature of your choice in the sphere must make a Constitution saving throw, taking Radiant damage equal to 2d10 + your Cleric level on a failed save, or half as much damage on a successful one.

 ### 6th Level: Revealing Light